 As our survey revealed, the two biggest fears people have about sex centre on STIs and unwanted pregnancies.
-At Superdrug Online Doctor, we can help you conquer those fears: We provide test kits and treatments for common STIs, as well as a range of birth control and emergency contraception options.
+At Superdrug Online Doctor, we can help you conquer those fears: We provide test kits and treatments for common STIs, as well as erectile dysfunction treatments, a range of birth control and emergency contraception options.
 We can also provide confidential advice and expert medical care to help you navigate difficult situations.
 Visit Superdrug Online Doctor today for the answers and help you need.

 Feel free to use the assets found on this page.
 When doing so, please attribute the authors by linking back to this page so that your audience can see all the elements involved.